ZJUGKC/GKC/README.md

 1. Use one of the *.UTF8 locales for Linux system.
 1. The source code files are encoded as UTF8 with BOM.
 1. All constant strings with CharA type should be considered as UTF8 encoding.
+1. All constant wide strings and global data with multi-byte types are stored as compiling machine endian in assemblies.

 ## Production

 Install the necessary softwares in the production machine.
-Assume the building directory has the same level of directory GKC.
+Assume the building directory has the same level of directory `GKC`.

 ### Preparation